GShreekar/PythonHTTPServer/README.md

 ## Usage
 - Access the server at `http://localhost:4221`.
-- Use tools like `curl` to interact with the server.
+- Use tools like `curl` or to interact with the server.

+## Notes
+- Ensure the specified directory exists and contains the files you want to serve.
+- The server listens on `localhost:4221` by default.